La Reina

-La Reina (Spanish: "The Queen"; distorted from Larraín) is a commune of Chile located in Santiago Province, Santiago Metropolitan Region, created in 1963 from an eastern portion of the Ñuñoa commune.
+La Reina (Spanish for "The Queen"; distorted from Larraín) is a commune of Chile located in Santiago Province, Santiago Metropolitan Region, created in 1963 from an eastern portion of the Ñuñoa commune.
 It belongs to the Northeastern zone of Santiago de Chile.

 La Reina is a residential commune inhabited by mostly mid- to upper-mid income families and high-income groups.
 The Eulogio Sánchez Airport and Military Hospital are both located in the southern part of the commune.

 Demographics

 According to the 1999 census of the National Statistics Institute, La Reina spans an area of 23.4 sqkm and has 96,762 inhabitants (44,293 men and 52,469 women), and the commune is an entirely urban area.
 The population grew by 4.7% (4,352 persons) between the 1990 and 1999 censuses.
 The 2003 projected population was 96,551.